 Once completed, the video processor stays in the signal chain permanently,

-constantly adjusting the signal in real time to keep the display perfectly
+constantly adjusting the signal in real time against the lookup table to keep the display perfectly

 calibration report for you.